teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 A table MUST NOT have more than 2<sup>24</sup> - 1 rows, unless its specification states a lower limit.

-Table and coded indices of value zero point to no row.
+Table and coded indices are always one-based.
+An index with a value of zero points to no row.
 Such indices MUST NOT be present in the grammar unless they are explicitly allowed.

 The supported table types are listed in following sections.